Simranchh1539/switch_theme/README.md

 # Switch Theme

 In this Application we can change the theme of application.
-This application is made using bloc.
+This application is made using bloc pattern.

 ## Pages